Politics BA (Hons)

-Politics at York St John University is about more than the sound and fury of the daily headlines.
-It examines the point where power, principle and policy intersect, and gets to grips with the practical implications of some of the most pressing questions of our time.
+Our Politics course is about more than the sound and fury of the daily headlines.
+It examines the point where power, principle and policy intersect and gets to grips with the practical implications of the most pressing questions of our time.

-The Politics degree at York St John will cover a wide range of themes and approaches, which will be examined with increasing depth as you progress through the programme, with the opportunity to specialise in particular themes.
-You will learn the skills of political analysis, exploring the complex and contested definitions of the political and develop a rich understanding of political issues through interdisciplinary explorations.
-You will then build on this, learning about how we actually study and research politics, and what is possible in terms of explaining political behaviour.
+This degree covers a wide-range of themes and approaches which will be examined with increasing depth as you progress through the programme.
+You’ll learn the skills of political analysis, exploring the complex and contested definitions of the political and develop a rich understanding of political issues through interdisciplinary explorations.

-on this Politics course you will develop a fundamental understanding of the institutions and processes of modern states, both democratic and non-democratic.
-This will include a focus on the domestic government and politics of the UK, but also includes a comparative perspective.
-Going beyond local and national level analysis, you will explore politics from an international, and increasingly global, perspective.
-How do states interact with each other, and how has this been theorised?
+You’ll develop a fundamental understanding of the institutions and processes of modern states, both democratic and non-democratic.
+This will include a focus on the domestic government and politics of the UK whilst an international exploration will provide a comparative perspective.
+Going beyond local and national level analysis, you will explore politics from a global perspective.
+How do states interact with each other and how has this been theorised?
 What is the role of the state in the context of globalisation?
-How do states respond to conflict and collective dilemmas, such as inequality, threats to national security and climate change?
+How do states respond to collective dilemmas such as inequality, threats to national security and climate change?

-By the end of your Politics Degree, you will be able to explain the historical drivers of social change, analyse the current political landscape and identify the challenges that will shape our shared future.
+Upon completion of this Politics degree you will be able to explain the historical drivers of social change, analyse the current political landscape and be equipped to take on the challenges that will shape our shared future.
 In these increasingly politically turbulent times you’ll be set with skills and knowledge to pursue a range of careers in the political sphere and beyond.

 Introducing Politics: Key Concepts and Skills